zaoyang/30-days-of-vue/day-02/day-02.cq.md

   data: {
     greeting: 'Hello World!',
     user: 'Hassan Djirdeh',
-    city: 'Toronto'
+    city: 'Toronto',
   },
   methods: {
     // instance methods
-  }
+  },
 });
 ```

-The __methods__ property of a Vue instance allows us to define methods bound to that instance that behave like normal JavaScript functions (i.e. are evaluated only when called).
+The **methods** property of a Vue instance allows us to define methods bound to that instance that behave like normal JavaScript functions (i.e. are evaluated only when called).
 In these methods, we’re able to directly change data values kept in our instance.

-I> Instead of using __methods__, we could also write our intended functionality change _inline_ in the template.
-We'll be discussing more of this in article __#8 - Methods & Computed Properties__.
+I> Instead of using **methods**, we could also write our intended functionality change _inline_ in the template.
+We'll be discussing more of this in article **#8 - Methods & Computed Properties**.

 In our example, we’ll create a `changeGreeting()` method that toggles the value of the `greeting` data property: